“Mysticism (is) brought to the foreground, …Ting’s paintings seem like artifacts from some Jungian dreamscape.”

 Ross Owens, Santa Clara Valley Weekly

-I was born into a household with three women who had bound feet: Great Grandmother, Grandmother and Sixth Great Aunt.
+I was born into a household headed by three women who had bound feet: Great Grandmother, Grandmother and Sixth Great Aunt.
 We lived together in an old house in Shanghai with a garret where all the children slept.
-One of my earliest memories was reaching into the secret jar from which all sweetness flowed, to extract my very own bar of sticky crumbly brown sugar.
-Another was my stepping onto the sill of an open window, a cool wind on my face; I reached toward the patch of blue-grey sky, willing to fly.
+One of my earliest memories was my initiation into the secret jar from which all sweetness flowed, to extract my very own bar of sticky crumbly brown sugar.
+Another was my stepping onto the sill of an open window beside my bed, to catch a cool wind on my face; I reached toward the patch of blue-grey sky, willing to fly.
 Voices behind me screamed, “No!
 Stop!
 Do not move!”

-Those words became the mantra for most of my upbringing.
-They were to prevent me from being struck by whatever misfortune might be waiting in ambush.
-In order to not get into trouble, I became adept at being still, and learned to thrive in stealth and silence.
+Those words became the resounding mantra for most of my upbringing.
+They were meant to save me from whatever misfortune lying in wait.
+In order to keep familial peace, I became adept at being still, and learned to thrive in stealth and silence.
 Imagination was my window for escape…